How Your Augmented Reality Solution Can Help to Ensure Compliance

 HIPAA violations often because of human error

-Augmented reality delivers real-time, environment-specific information; and HIPAA violations often occur due to lack of information.
+Augmented reality solution delivers real-time, environment-specific information; and HIPAA violations often occur due to lack of information.
 The assumption that augmented reality, when deployed through HIPAA compliant architecture, is helpful within a healthcare setting is in part based on the idea that better access to information would help avoid noncompliance that arises from employee error.

 It helps to review when these violations actually arise.
 As opposed to the common notion that HIPAA violations are always the result of unavoidable hacking efforts, here are top violation reasons from Becker’s Hospital Review (June 2016):